‘Shame central agencies couldn’t save you from staged attacks’: Mahua Moitra criticises BJP

 The Trinamool Congress also criticised the Centre for summoning two top officials in connection with the attack on JP Nadda’s convoy.

-Trinamool Congress MP Mahua Moitra on Friday referred to the attack on Bharatiya Janata Party President JP Nadda’s convoy in West Bengal as a “staged” act and said it was a shame that the central agencies could not save the party from it.
+Trinamool Congress MP Mahua Moitra on Friday referred to the attack on Bharatiya Janata Party President JP Nadda’s convoy in West Bengal as a “staged” act, and said it was a shame that the central agencies could not save the party from it.

 Moitra said that “every central force imaginable” accompanied BJP leaders on their visit to Bengal.
 “Had heard of college BYOB [bring your own booze] parties,” she said in a tweet.
 “BJP having a BYOS (Bring Your Own Security) party everyday in Bengal – CRPF [Central Reserve Police Force], CISF [Central Industrial Security Force] and every central force imaginable accompanies each two-bit leader who visits.
 Shame they can’t protect you from staged attacks.”

 Moitra’s party colleagues Saugata Roy and Kalyan Banerjee, meanwhile, alleged that convicted criminals were a part of Nadda’s convoy, PTI reported.
 They added that the “goons” were carrying weapons to instigate violence.
-They said that the BJP was trying to create a situation where the Centre could interfere in Bengal’s matters.
+They said the BJP was trying to create a situation where the Centre could interfere in Bengal’s matters.

 “What the central government is doing by sending a letter seeking report from the state government is unconstitutional,” Banerjee said at a press briefing.
 “The MHA [Ministry of Home Affairs] summoning the chief secretary and DGP is unacceptable.”